Vacation season is almost upon us. And one of the best vacation spots in Maine for families is the Midcoast towns of Camden and Rockport.

 Family vacations are such a great way to grow together, share experiences, have fun and adventures, and enjoy each other’s company.
 So as you sort through your Maine family vacation plans, you want to know about family-friendly activities in Camden and Rockport.
 That way everyone will have something they enjoy, you’ll all have activities to look forward to, and you can look forward to the memories you’ll create together.

-Camden and Rockport, Maine, located in the heart of mid-coast Maine, are excellent places for families to explore together.
-In fact, if you’re searching for the “best things to do with kids near me” while staying in Camden and Rockport, you’ll find many great kid-friendly activities near the coast, with even more options of things to do with kids in Midcoast Maine inland.
+The coastal towns of Camden and Rockport, Maine, located in the heart of mid-coast Maine, are excellent places for families to explore together.
+In fact, if you’re searching for the “best things to do with kids near me” while staying in Camden and Rockport, you’ll find many great kid-friendly activities near the coast, with even more options for things to do with kids in Maine in nearby towns.

 Camden Things to Do in Maine with Kids

 Barrett’s Cove Megunticook Lake

 Barrett’s Cove Megunticook Lake is a true hidden treasure of Camden.
 Barrett’s is popular with locals and much less known in the tourist crowd.
 This is a freshwater area and is perfect for a swim.
 You’ll also be able to take in the beautiful views on the west side of Camden Hills State Park.
 To make this even more family-friendly, there are grassy picnic areas, a playground, and a rock wall.